2024-25 National Committee - Sustainable Australia Party

 After hearing Labor's Kevin Rudd declare his support for "a big Australia" population of 40 million - and being shocked to discover that the Liberal and Greens parties also support rapid population growth - he decided it was time to get involved in politics and start a new science and evidence-based, mainstream political party that put sustainability at the heart of decision-making.

-Dr Rhett Martin (QLD) - Committee Member
+Dr Rhett Martin (QLD) - Ordinary Committee Member

 Associate Professor Rhett Martin lectures and researches at the University of Southern Queensland.
 Rhett holds a Master of Laws and a PhD in ecologically sustainable forest management in Victorian public forestry.
 Prior to his academic work Rhett practiced as a solicitor in medium and large firms after he graduated from Melbourne University with degrees in Commerce and Law.
 Following a career in private practice of law he moved into academic research focusing on the intersection of sustainability with law.
 This area of research has grown in importance and now is firmly established as a major subject dominating policy and academic debate across the globe.